Still pay their car insurance because your name is on the car title.

 Stop: We need to change how we respond to our kids.
 Don’t try to change them.
 Stop the money flow.
 End our own negative behavior.
 “For so long we were in the midst of drama, chaos and crisis,” Bottke says.
 “I had to stop letting my son push my buttons and I needed to stop accepting the consequences for his behavior.”

-Assemble supportive people: Find other people who are experiencing this or who have already been down this road and enlist their support.
+Assemble supportive people: Find other people who are experiencing this or who have adult children and have already been down this road.
+Enlist their support.
 It is powerful to know you are not the only one.

 Nip excuses in the bud: It is easy to let excuses coax you into doing things you would not typically do.